 1. Participate in the Scout Leader Cook-Off.

-Assistant Camp Director Program 2.
-Help teach a skill in a merit badge class.
-Area Director 3.
-Learn a new skill during the week.
-Senior Patrol Leader 4.
-Attend daily Scoutmaster Meetings.
-Assistant Camp Director Program 5.
-Relax and enjoy yourself.
-Commissioner 6.
-Help teach a skill in a merit badge class in a different area than num ber 2 Area Director 7.
-Complete two of the following: Safe Swim Defense, Safety Afloat, Climb on Safely, Trek Safely, or CPR.
-A. ideal Comp.
-Director Processor Assistant Camp Director Program 8.
-Do one activity at camp you have always wanted to but "never had the time."
-Senior Patrol Leader 9.
-Troop participates in the Scout Vespers service.
-Assistant Camp Director Program 10 Help run a troop aquatics event Aquatics Director Ad ult Leader Name (Please Print) Reservation Director's Signature Ad ult Leader Name (Please Print) Reservation Director's Signature
+Assistant Camp Director Program

+2. Help teach a skill in a merit badge class.
+Area Director

+Area Director

+3. Learn a new skill during the week.
+Senior Patrol Leader

+4. Attend daily Scoutmaster Meetings.

+1. Andrea and secondariaser meetings.
+Assistant Camp Director Program

+5. Relax and enjoy yourself.
+Commissioner

+Commissioner

+6. Help teach a skill in a merit badge class in a different area than number 2.

+Area Director

+7. Complete two of the following: Safe Swim Defense, Safety Afloat, Climb on Safely, Trek Safely, or CPR.

+Assistant Camp Director Program

+8. Do one activity at camp you have always wanted to but "never had the time."
+Senior Patrol Leader

+Senior Fattor Leader

+9. Troop participates in the Scout Vespers service.
+Assistant Camp Director Program

+10 Help run a troop aquatics event

+10 Aquatics Director

+Reservation Director's Signature